LuzrBum/Agon-Projects/agon-firmware-upgrade.md

+# Upgrading MOS and VDP on an Agon light
-Complete and tested(-ish) steps to update Agon Light from 1.02 to latest
+Complete and tested(-ish) steps to update Agon Light from 1.02 to latest I more or less successfully stumbled through thesesteps in this livestream https://www.youtube.com/live/1YSsFT5JrCM and https://www.youtube.com/live/7eSDdzOzUZU

 # Procure required HW
 - Agon + microSD